-- Define the nature and extent of contamination in soil, surface water, groundwater, and any other parts of the environment that may be affected; - Identify the source(s) of the contamination; - Assess the impact of the contamination on public health and the environment; and - Provide information to support the development of a proposed remedy to address the contamination or the determination that cleanup is not necessary.
+- Define the nature and extent of contamination in soil, groundwater, and any other parts of the environment that may be affected; - Identify the source(s) of the contamination; - Assess the impact of the contamination on public health and the environment; and - Provide information to support the development of a proposed remedy to address the contamination or the determination that cleanup is not necessary.

-The Applicant will submit a draft RIWP to NYSDEC for review and approval.
-NYSDEC will make the draft RIWP available to the public for review during a 30-day public comment period.

-When the investigation is complete, the Applicant will prepare and submit a report that summarizes the results.
-This report also will recommend whether cleanup action is needed to address Site-related contamination.
+The Applicant will submit a Draft RIWP to NYSDEC for review and approval.
+NYSDEC will make the Draft RIWP available to the public for review during a 30-day public comment period.
+When the RI is complete, the Applicant will prepare and submit a report that summarizes the results.
+This report will also recommend whether cleanup action is needed to address Site-related contamination.
 The investigation report is subject to review and approval by NYSDEC.